Glen Echo Creek: History

 In 1905, inspired by the City Beautiful Movement, developers Frank and Wickham Havers purchased and protected the Oak Glen Park area, which contains a 1,500-feet section of the creek surrounded by live oaks.
 A stone bridge and pergola were added in 1911, but have fallen into disrepair.

 Piedmont Avenue residents first worked to protect Glen Echo Creek in 1976, when the Alameda County Flood Control and Water Conservation District proposed to pave over and redevelop the open-air section of creek that would later become Glen Echo Creek Park.
 In 1984, the creek was damaged by bulldozers deployed by the flood control district.
 A woman lay in front of the bulldozers, stopping them, and she was then able to garner support from neighborhood groups to successfully oppose the project.
 The flood control district then had to repair the damage.
 The section of creek was stabilized and restored, and replanted with native riparian plants and redwood, maple, and alder trees.
 By 2001, this section of the creek was again in disrepair, and was again restored by Oakland in 2002.

 In 2015, the East Bay Municipal Utility District accidentally spilled 140 cubic yards of cement into the creek in Upper Rockridge.
 EBMUD was fined by the California Regional Water Quality Control Board but not criminally charged.

+In 2022, Chinook salmon were seen attempting to spawn in the creek near Lake Merritt.